 Amplitude vs Heap: A Detailed Comparison

-SaaS marketing requires product engagement data in order to produce customized experiences that would resonate with users.
-This is where product analytics plays an essential role.
-Since a big portion of customer marketing is about catering to your customers’ needs, knowing how customers engage with your products is a must.
+Product analytics plays an essential role in SaaS companies.
+Since a major portion of customer marketing is about catering to your customers’ needs, knowing how customers engage with your products is a must.
 By analyzing user behavior, you’ll be able to identify areas of improvement and use data to make informed decisions to improve your inbound marketing strategy.

 It’s important to use the right SaaS analytics tool while analyzing and improving product engagement.
 Amplitude and Heap are two of the most popular product analytics platforms that enable companies to track their users’ product engagement.
 In this article, I’ll take a deep look into both.

 What is Amplitude?

 Amplitude, founded in 2012, is a huge player in the product analytics market.
 Amplitude is a product analytics tool that has an amazing product and mobile analytics solution with merged user flow tracking, user activity recognition, and personalization capabilities.

 While there are many data analytics tools available for SaaS products, for the most part, Amplitude will likely be one of your favorites as it’s an amazing resource in connecting anonymous user behavior with that of the identifiable client.

 Heap is a no-code digital insights platform.
 Founded in 2012, Heap offers comprehensive analytics features to track user engagement on company websites, in products, and on mobile.